"Some things are worth the fat and calories, although I have to watch it like a hawk" - Megyn Kelly

 For a successful long-term weight management plan, it is very important that you also increase your physical activity.
 Combining regular activity and healthy eating will best help you to achieve and maintain a healthy weight.
 Exercise cut (eliminate, remove, burn) calories directly from your body.

 - Setting smart goals.
-Before starting to cutting calories down it is important that you know exactly what you wanna achieve.
-One click to Health tool/app can help you setting both your calorie goals and Ideal and Healthiest weight.
+Before starting to cutting calories down it is important that you know exactly what you want to achieve.
+One-click-to-Health tool/app can help you setting both your calorie goals and Ideal and Healthiest weight.

 - Check out food labels.
 Try to check the nutrition information for the serving size and number of calories per serving.
 You may find that the small bag of chips you eat with lunch every day, for example, is two servings, not one, which means twice the calories you thought.
 Read Virtual Personal Trainer's food labels article